-With this worksheet, you will teach your students words and phrases that they can use for expressing opinions.
+With this worksheet, you will teach your students words and phrases that they can use for expressing opinions in English.
 There are three tasks on vocabulary and one argument battle game, i.e. a fun way for practising what they’ve learnt.

 COMMENT AND VIEWPOINT ADVERBS

 First, students have two activities to learn how to use comment and viewpoint adverbs.
 In the first task, they have to match adverbs with their counterparts.
 Point out that these adverbs are usually used at the beginning of the sentence and are followed by a comma.
 The next exercise is more practical.
 Students have five different topics and they have to build statements around them using adverbs from the previous exercise.
 There is an example to help them understand the idea behind the task.

 The third task includes nine sentences.
 Students need to complete them with words from the box.
 There are such phrases as I think otherwise, I was under the impression that, in my view, according to, etc. Thanks to that task, students will know how these expressions work and what their meanings are.
 Monitor your students’ work and explain phrases they have problems with.
 When they finish the exercise, you can extend it by asking your students one by one to build one sentence with the phrase you choose.